mbottini/calclexparse/README.md

 other variables.
 If a variable's value changes, expressions that depend on the value will change.

+**TODO:** Change CFG to allow assignment inside expressions.
+It should be possible to do

+    x = y = 1

-**BUG:** Right now, circular assignment is not detected.
-Doing the following is syntactically valid, and evaluating it will be Very Bad. do not do that please thank you
+Note that circular assignment is not allowed.
+Doing the following will result in a `CYCLE` evaluation.

+    > x = 1
+    ASSIGN 1
+    > y = x
+    ASSIGN 1
-    > x = 1; y = x; x = y; x
+    > x = y
-    (Segmentation fault ayyy lmao)

-Assignments evaluate to the expression that the variable is assigned to.
+    CYCLE